feijoaandacuppatea/feijoaandacuppatea.github.io/_posts/travel/2016-02-29-3ish_days_in_Nikko.md

 *Streets of Nikko*

-##sun and moon
+## sun and moon
-As I said above, we visited Nikkō in early December, at the beginning of Winter.
+We visited Nikkō in early December, at the beginning of Winter.
 One morning it got unbearably cold with our gear that we couldn't feel our feet, but apart from that in general the weather was nice, sunny and warm.
 We had a thickish jacket with us (like a snow jacket or puffy jacket), some woolies and beanie, thick socks and boots, and we were good to go.
 No snow down in the main township during this time of the year, but once we went up the mountain, it was all white. (snowman time!)

 Though, be aware of the sunset time.
 By the time it was 4.30, the sun was already setting, which cuts all the attraction sightseeing time short.
-(Though in winter, they tend to have much earlier closing time, so make use of your time!)
+(Also in winter, they tend to have much earlier closing time, so make use of your time!)

-##moving around
+## moving around

 Despite the city being lesser known outside of Japan, it flourishes as a popular local destination.
 Just hop on the Tōbu 東武 train that leaves from Asakusa, Tokyo and it will take you directly to the Tōbu Nikkō station in 2 hours or so.
 You can then find a network of buses, 3 lines in particular that circle around the attraction sites.